ماهیّت و واقعیتِ جهان اسلام «امت اسلامی» یا «مِلَل مسلمان»؟

 عنوان مقاله [English]

-The Nature of Muslim World, Islamic Ummah or Muslim Nations
+The Essence and Reality of the Muslim World: Islamic Ummah or Muslim Nations?

 نویسنده [English]